Reservation Hijack scams: The travel scam that looks like your real hotel booking

 Key findings include:

-• Scammers are increasingly targeting travelers with active reservations, not random users.
+- Scammers are increasingly targeting travelers they know have active reservations, not random users.

 The emergence of Reservation Hijack scams reflects a broader trend: scammers are moving away from generic messages toward highly contextual, personalized attacks.